GluuFederation/docs-gg-prod/3.1.3/source/plugin/api.md

  - httpMethods - GET, HEAD, POST, PUT, DELETE
  - scope - the OAuth scope required to access the given path

-Let's say we have an API which we would like to protect:
+Let's say you have an API which you would like to protect:

 ```
 [